-- appointment, performance management, remuneration and succession planning of Chief Executive Officer and other key management personnel; - appointment and remuneration of Non-Executive Directors and Board composition and Board succession planning; - approval of strategy and budget for the Company; - approval of material capital expenditure and acquisitions; - approval of the publication of reports and statements to shareholders; - · issuing securities; and - approval of corporate policies, management systems and material settings within policy frameworks.
+- appointment, performance management, remuneration and succession planning of Chief Executive Officer and other key management personnel; - appointment and remuneration of Non-Executive Directors and Board composition and Board succession planning; - approval of strategy and budget for the Company; - approval of material capital expenditure and acquisitions; - approval of the publication of reports and statements to shareholders; - · issuing securities; and - approval of amendments to the Company's Code of Conduct, key corporate policies, management systems and material settings within policy frameworks.

 The Legal Practitioner Director retains responsibility under the Australian legal professional regulatory framework for maintaining appropriate management systems for a legal practice.
-During the Reporting Period, Non-Executive Director, and former Chief Executive Officer, Hayden Stephens was the Legal Practitioner Director.
+During the Reporting Period Michael Neilson was the Legal Practitioner Director.